DKU-StarLab/leveldb-study/analysis/README.md

 1. Choose your topic.
 2. Do a research of your chosen topic by reading documents and/or watching lectures.
 3. Study remarks and codes related to your topic.
-4. Try static analytics tools like Understand by [SciTools](https://www.scitools.com/).
+4. Try static analysis tools like Understand by [SciTools](https://www.scitools.com/).
-5. Run db_bench with gdb debugger or dynamic analyics tool like uftrace.
+5. Run db_bench with gdb debugger or dynamic analysis tool like uftrace.
 6. Draw figures to organize the structure, class diagram, code flow and etc.
 7. Write a markdown document with figure and description.
 8. Create a 15-minute powerpoint presentation.